dpwiese/flying-notes-vitepress/docs/cfi/foi/human-behavior.md

 * Overlearning
     * May result in an undesirable automatic response
     * e.g. landing gear up even after gear down checklist was "completed"

-## King Schools Notes

-* Learner traits
-    * Committed to goals and motivated
-    * Self-direction and self-control
-    * Responsible
-    * Work ethic
-    * Imaginative, creative
-* Best way to keep learner motivated is to tell them where they are going and remind of benefits
-* Clearly explain whys and rewards of lesson
-* Minimizes insecurity and anxiety
-* Approach learners as individuals
-* Give credit where and when due
-* Communication
-    * Use a varied approach
-    * Consider learners abilities, attitudes, and experiences
-    * Effectiveness is measured by the similarity of the idea transmitted and the idea received
-    * Barriers
-* Identifying blocks of learning
-    * Four key topics
-        1. Overall plan
-        2. Blocks of learning
-            * Simple to complex
-            * Avoid adding extraneous things unrelated to objective
-        3. Training syllabus
-        4. Individual lesson plans
-* Training syllabus and lesson plans
-    * Syllabus practical guide to do training in logical sequence should be guide to ensure all requirements are completed and documented
-    * 7 parts (see Figure 1 of CT supplement)
-        1. Objectives
-        2. Content (Elements?)
-        3. Schedule
-        4. Equipment
-        5. Instructor's Actions
-        6. Learner's Actions
-        7. Completion standards
-    * New material should relate to previous material

 ## References